omkar17MM02001/Count-Polygons-in-image-using-CNN-with-transfer-learning/README.md

 # Count-Polygons-in-image-using-CNN-with-transfer-learning
-I have added necessary codes for multiclass count prediction in images containing different classes
+I have added necessary codes for multiclass count prediction in images containing different classes of polygons